eugeneyan/eugeneyan/README.md

 I design, build, and operate machine learning systems that serve customers at scale.
 Currently, I'm an Applied Scientist at Amazon helping users read more, and get more out of reading.
 Outside of work, I also...

-- 📝 [Write](https://eugeneyan.com/writing/) & [speak](https://eugeneyan.com/speaking/) about effective data science, machine learning in production, and career.
+- 📝 [Write](https://eugeneyan.com/writing/) & [speak](https://eugeneyan.com/speaking/) about effective data science, data/ML systems, and career growth.
 - 🧠 [Teach](https://eugeneyan.com/resources/) a free email course to help data scientists be more effective.
+- 📌 [Curate](https://applyingml.com) papers, guides, and interviews on how to apply machine learning.
 - 📬 [Send](https://eugeneyan.com/subscribe/) a a weekly newsletter about data science, learning, and career.
+- 🌱 I'm learning: Javascript, React, and Gatsby [here](https://github.com/eugeneyan/applyingml#suggestions-and-fixes)—feedback welcome!
 - 😅 Fun fact: I don't use the QWERTY keyboard (I use [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) instead).

 ### 📝 Recent Writing